trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 A TriBITS TPL:

-* Defines a set of pre-built libraries and/or header files and/or executables and/or some other resoruces used by one or more TriBITS Packages.
+* Defines a set of pre-built libraries and/or header files and/or executables and/or some other resoruces used by one or more TriBITS Packages and publishes the list of include directories and/or libraries and/or executables provided by the TPL to the TriBITS project.
+* Is declared in a `<repoDir>/TPLsList.cmake` file.
-* Is listed as an explicit optional or required dependency in one or more TriBiTS SE package's ``Dependencies.cmake`` files using the macro `TRIBITS_DEFINE_PACKAGE_DEPENDENCIES()`_.
+* Is listed as an explicit optional or required dependency in one or more TriBITS SE package's `<packageDir>/cmake/Dependencies.cmake`_ files.
-* Publishes the include directories and/or libraries and/or executables
-  provided by the TPL.

 Using a TriBITS TPL is to be preferred over using a raw CMake ``FIND_PACKAGE(<someCMakePackage>)`` because the TriBITS system guarantees